codeskyblue/gohttp/README.md

 # HTTP Watcher

-HTTP file Server + File Watcher = HTTP Watcher => hit F5 when needed for you
+HTTP file Server + Directory Watcher = HTTP Watcher => hit F5 when needed for you

 >
 Wacher directory for change, automatically reload connected bowsers.
 Just start the server by running `http-watcher`, happy design your site, `http-watcher` did the rest for you